Parrots have sensitive respiratory systems and can die suddenly from inhaling toxic substances.

-Frying pans or saucepans with a non-stick coating are dangerous for parrots.
-The packaging doesn’t have to mention the word Teflon for it to pose a serious health risk for birds.
+The packaging doesn’t have to mention the word Teflon for it to pose a serious health risk to birds.
+Frying pans or saucepans with a non-stick coating are dangerous to parrots.

 What Is Teflon Poisoning in Birds?

-Teflon poisoning, also known as PTFE poisoning, is a potentially fatal condition that affects birds.
-It can occur in any parrot species, including macaws, cockatoos, parakeets, and lorikeets.
+Teflon poisoning (also known as PTFE poisoning) is a potentially fatal condition that affects birds.
+It can happen to all species, including macaws, African greys, cockatoos, parakeets, and lorikeets.

-PFTE poisoning happens when a parrot inhales toxic fumes emitted by non-stick cookware.
-These fumes are completely odorless and not visible to the naked eye.
-You should also avoid candles around birds.
+PFTE poisoning happens when a parrot inhales toxic fumes from non-stick cookware; these fumes are completely odorless and not visible to the naked eye.
+Also, avoid candles around birds.

 Your parrot will be safe if you’re exclusively cooking on low to medium heat.
 However, it’s safest to eliminate the risk by completely avoiding cookware containing PTFE or similar chemicals.

 Parrots can be affected by Teflon or PTFE poisoning even if they’re several rooms away from the kitchen.
-They can die minutes to hours after being exposed to the fumes.
-Often, an affected parrot won’t exhibit any symptoms of illness until it’s too late.
+They can die minutes to hours after being exposed to the fumes, so an affected parrot won’t exhibit any symptoms of illness until it’s too late.

 How To Tell If A Pan Has Teflon

-However, many other cookware brands still use PTFE – they just don’t use the word Teflon.
-They may use other names, such as Eterna or QuanTanium.
-What’s more, PTFE isn’t the only chemical found in frying pans that can harm parrots.
+However, many other cookware brands still use PTFE, using other names, such as Eterna or QuanTanium.
+Moreover, PTFE isn’t the only chemical found in frying pans that can harm parrots.

 Other chemicals in the same group include PFOA (perfluorooctanoic acid) and PFOS (perfluorooctanesulfonic acid).
 They all emit fumes when heated and are equally dangerous for parrots.

 This means food won’t stick to them because they repel water, oils, and fats.
 They’re also heat-resistant, meaning they can withstand high temperatures without breaking down.

-Almost all pots and pans that are labeled as non-stick will contain one or more PFAS chemicals.
+Almost all pots and pans labeled non-stick will contain one or more PFAS chemicals.
 Parrots and non-stick cookware don’t mix unless the non-stick coating is made of PFAS-free enamel or ceramic.

 Other Products That Contain PTFE